jsomsanith/react-app/packages/modules/README.md

-# @talend/app
+# @jso/react-app-modules

-`@talend/app` is a lightweight module that manage the bootstrap of your app.
+`@jso/react-app-modules` is a lightweight lib that manages the bootstrap of your app.
 It contains 3 things
 * react
 * state management using redux
 * additional modules management